 Former Connecticut US Attorney's Trump-Russia Probe Charges Lawyer With Lying To The FBI

-A Washington attorney who specializes in cybersecurity issues has been indicted over allegedly lying to the FBI ahead of the 2016 election in a conversation about possible ties between Donald Trump and Russia.
+A Washington attorney who specializes in cybersecurity issues has been indicted for allegedly lying to the FBI ahead of the 2016 election in a conversation about possible ties between Donald Trump and Russia.

-Michael Sussmann, a former federal prosecutor who works at a law firm with longstanding links to the Democratic Party, is the second individual to be charged in special counsel John Durham's investigation into the origins of the FBI's Trump-Russia probe.
+Michael Sussmann, a former federal prosecutor who had worked at a law firm with longstanding links to the Democratic Party, is the second individual to be charged in special counsel John Durham's investigation into the origins of the FBI's Trump-Russia probe.

-Sussmann is facing a single false statements count in connection with a conversation he had with the FBI general counsel in September 2016.
+Sussmann is facing a single false statements count in connection with a conversation he had with then-FBI general counsel Jim Baker on Sept.
+19, 2016.
 In that meeting, Sussmann shared information about possible ties between a Kremlin-linked Russian lender, Alfa Bank, and a computer server at the Trump Organization.

+The indictment alleges that Sussmann "lied about the capacity in which he was providing the allegations to the FBI."

 Congressional investigators asked Sussmann in 2017 about this episode with Baker.